Disease Markers

 Metabolomics comprehensively characterizes small polar and lipid metabolites, yielding a snapshot of physiological processes that vary according to the pathological state of cells, tissues, and organs.
 Therefore, the use of metabolomics can help to reveal specific metabolic alterations and potential biomarkers that are associated with disease severity in patients with systemic infections.

-As the world starts to reel from the devastating effects of the COVID-19 pandemic, there is an increasingly urgent demand for vaccines and new therapeutics to combat the virus.
+As the world continues to recover and learn from the devastating effects of the COVID-19 pandemic, there is an increasingly urgent demand for vaccines and new therapeutics to combat the virus.
 HMT offers collaborative support to scientists and clinicians working to develop these drugs and vaccines.
 With our metabolomics technology, we can help to identify biomarkers and novel drug targets, as well as time-dependent metabolic changes and characteristics that are able to predict the drug and vaccine effectiveness and/or toxicity.
 Here, we propose some ideas on how metabolomics can be extremely useful for pre-clinical and clinical studies.

 HMT had the opportunity to ask Dr. Chan via e-mail about examples of metabolome analysis in his research, and the significance and prospects of using metabolomics in infectious diseases research.
 Read his interview HERE